krishnacodes17/Git---Github-Learning-Journey-/githubLearn.md

     - this command push our code on github

+- git push -u origin master
+    - its push our code on github
+- git pull
+    - its pull our code from

 ## Now  we learn ssh key
    - create ssh key first open our git command line  >> open any folder inside our compute > click right burtton > show more option  >> click open git base here >> ssh-keygen -t rsa -b 4096 -C "your_email@example.com" >> now change our email >> press enter > enter > now copy our ssh key >> clip < ~/.ssh/id_ed25519.pub